KeaDreamTeam/Planning/API-Documentation.md

 ##### Status Codes:
   * On success, the HTTP status code in the response header is 200 ('OK').
-  * If the login information is invalid (username doesn't exist / password is incorrect), a 401 'Unauthorized' HTTP status code will be returned.
+  * If the login information is invalid (username doesn't exist / password is incorrect), a 401 'Unauthorised' HTTP status code will be returned.
   * If the data passed in is incorrect, a 400 'Bad Response' HTTP status code will be returned.
   * In case of server error, the header status code is a 5xx error code and the response body contains an error object.